Painters and their Palettes

 PLUS: I will add any color anytime that catches my fancy.

-medium is stand oil (1 part oil to 4/5 parts good turpentine) depending on season, and/or temperament.
+The medium is stand oil (1 part oil to 4/5 parts good turpentine) depending on season, and/or temperament.
 The medium is put into the palette cup and mixed into the white according to viscoscity needs and the season.

 I also use alkyd resin and put a little poppy seed oil (to slow up the drying process)

+This is ONLY put into the white mixture every morning for the days' painting.
 Brushes: I only use one brush.
 Actually I end up having several, because as they wear out they become another brush.
 It is the #8 Filbert, pig bristle — Edgar Degas (Grumbacher)

 (Winsor Newton) (Unknown Italian)